jmreynolds/Git-For-Normal-Developers/README.md

 [Presented on May 17, 2018](https://www.nhdnug.org/meetings/2018/05/17/git-for-normal-developers)

 ## Houston .Net User Group
-I will be presenting this on March 14, 2019 for Houston .Net User Group.
+I will be presenting this on June 13, 2019 for Houston .Net User Group.